Nahashon-Luyemba/Nahashon-Luyemba/README.md

 - 👋 Hi, I’m @Nahashon-Luyemba
-- 👀 I’m interested in software development
+- 👀 Enthusiast in software development
-- 🌱 I’m currently learning website development
+- 🌱 I’m currently learning Modern AI
+  Also Got proficiency in C language and HTML
 - 💞️ I’m looking to collaborate on various projects for a fruitful coding journey
 - 📫 How to reach me :luyemban@gmail.com
 - 😄 Pronouns: He